hotmeshio/sdk-typescript/services/collator/README.md

 | Step 2 | Children spawned               | `+1_000_000_000`  |
 | Step 3 | Job completion tasks completed | `+100_000_000`    |

-When a step completes, the step marker must be incremented **in the same atomic transaction** as the durable writes that implement that step.
+When a step completes, the step marker in the *GUID Ledger* must be incremented **in the same atomic transaction** as the durable writes that implement that step.

 ### Step 2 Requires a Compound Primitive